-\subsection{Traditional vessel segmentation approaches}
+\subsection{Traditional Vessel Segmentation Approaches}

-Traditional vessel segmentation methods primarily rely on pixel intensities.
+Traditional vessel segmentation methods primarily rely on pixel intensity information.
 Among them, region-growing~\cite{adams1994seeded} is one of the most typical techniques.
-Jiang \textit{et al.}~\cite{jiang2013region} introduced an improved region-growing method that selects high-quality seeds based on spectral information. {\tt ELEMENT}~\cite{rodrigues2020element} framework was developed for multi-modal vessel segmentation.
+Jiang \textit{et al.}~\cite{jiang2013region} introduced an improved region-growing method that selects high-quality seeds based on spectral information.
+The ELEMENT~\cite{rodrigues2020element} framework was developed for multi-modal vessel segmentation.
 It integrates connectivity features with region-growing to identify potential vessel pixels and employs the Weka framework for segmentation by leveraging a comprehensive set of complementary features.
-In addition to region-growing methods, other alternatives exist.
+In addition to region-growing methods, several other approaches have been explored.
 Dehkordi \textit{et al.}~\cite{taghizadeh2014local} proposed an active contour model that incorporates a local feature fitting energy for vessel segmentation.
 Similarly, Memari \textit{et al.}~\cite{memari2019retinal} adopted fuzzy C-means clustering to delineate coarse vessel structures, which are then refined using an integrated level set approach.
-Another innovative method, {\tt Tensor-cut}~\cite{wang2020tensor}, conceptualizes each voxel as a second-order tensor and employs a graph cuts algorithm for final segmentation.
-Despite their efficacy, these methods predominantly depend on manually designed features, requiring complex processing steps and facing scalability challenges~\cite{ma2021self},~\cite{kim2022diffusion}.
+Another innovative method, Tensor-cut~\cite{wang2020tensor}, conceptualizes each voxel as a second-order tensor and employs a graph-cut algorithm for final segmentation.
+Despite their effectiveness, these methods predominantly depend on manually designed features, requiring complex processing steps and facing scalability challenges~\cite{ma2021self},~\cite{kim2022diffusion}.

-\subsection{Vessel segmentation based on deep learning}
+\subsection{Vessel Segmentation Based on Deep Learning}